openworm/owmeta-core/docs/design/package_lifecycle.rst

 local database gets made available to other people.
 This explicitness is very useful since, when different people can take different roles in creating the configuration for each phase, having named phases where things happen aids in discussion, process development, and review.
 For instance, junior lab technicians may be responsible for creating or maintaining packaging with guidance from senior technicians or principal investigators.
-IT personnel may be interested in all phases since they all deal with the computing resources they manage, but they may focus on the phases that affect "remote" resources since those resources may, in fact, be managed within the same organization and require more effort in sharing URLs, generating access credentials, etc.
+IT personnel may be interested in all phases since they all deal with the computing resources they manage, but they may focus on the phases that affect "remote" resources since those resources may, in fact, be managed within the same organization and require additional effort on the back-end to prepare those remote resources (e.g., generating access credentials).

 .. _make: https://www.gnu.org/software/make/manual/html_node/index.html